triforkamsterdam/BrightcenterSDK-Corona-2.0/README.md

 BrightcenterSDK-Corona 2.0
 =======================

 This SDK makes it easier to communicate with Brightcenter.
-It uses an appswitch to retrieve the student that is logged in. developers can use www.brightcenter.nl/dashboard/createSdkUrl to create a test link.
-If you open the generated link in your browser on your simulator/device, your app will be openened.
+It uses an appswitch to retrieve the student that is logged in.

+###Register your appUrl
+When you register or edit an assessment you can change your appUrl. your appUrl needs to be the same as your CFBundleURLSchemes.
+If you register your appUrl you can generate a test link on: www.brightcenter.nl/dashboard/createSdkUrl .
+There you can select your app and a student and your link will be generated.
+If you open this link on a device or simulator your app will be opened.
 When the BrightcenterApp is finished it'll open your app in the same way.

 ### Download the project